indraai/deva.networks/README.md

-# deva.network
+# deva.networks
-The Network Deva
+The Networks Deva